VoiceHost is launching VoIP encryption support over our network after a successful beta, so here is a timely synopsis on

 Given that AES-256 has 2-to-the-power-of 256 possible combinations it would take decades to decode using the most powerful computers all working together, so a 3 hour conversation would be very secure from any brute-force attempts.
 Each key is thrown away after usage too.

 This can only be answered by you!
 How private are the calls you are making?
 How sensitive is your discussion?
 If you’re an outbound calling only marketing company, it wouldn’t rank too highly for you but if you’re discussing anything that may cause harm outside of the conversation; then it would mean peace of mind.
 Personal and financial information is an obvious consideration.

 Fraud is the single biggest threat to internet-based communications and based on current and historical data the vast majority (80%+) of VoIP fraud is conducted by scanning SIP ports and sniffing visible traffic.
-Obfuscating traffic through encryption is the simplest defence with the most powerful results.
+Obfuscating traffic through encryption is the simplest defense with the most powerful results.

 VoiceHost support complete end-to-end encryption using Snom, Cisco, Yealink and various 3rd party softphone vendors and PBXs for both TLS and SRTP.